Katze rollt auf Boden. Wann kommt Tier in Pubertät: Symptome, typische Pubertätsprobleme

 "Should I have my cat neutered during puberty?"

-Conclusion: Cats in puberty – a challenge with opportunities
+Conclusion: Cats in puberty – A challenge with opportunities

 • When do cats reach puberty?
 Usually between 6 and 12 months.

-Stay patient and look forward to watching your cat develop into a confident and loving adult.
+Be patient and look forward to watching your cat develop into a confident and loving adult.
 This phase is just another step on your journey together!

 Back to blog